Positive coaching and athletic leadership: Online Master's Degree

-Master of education in educational, school and counseling psychology with an emphasis in positive coaching (M Ed)
+Master of education in educational, school and counseling psychology with an emphasis in positive coaching and athletic leadership (M Ed)

 Courses for this program are 100 percent online.
 Required courses are offered as full semester, 16-week courses, in fall and spring sessions (8-week courses in summer).
 Most electives are offered as 8-week courses in all semesters, although some are offered as 4-week courses in summer.

-Complete all 9 credit hours (three courses) of required course work plus the 3-hour capstone course.
-Also complete six elective courses (18 credit hours) from any of the electives listed.
+Complete all 21 credit hours (seven courses) of required course work, which includes the 3-hour capstone course.
+Also complete three elective courses (9 credit hours) from any of the electives listed.

 You do not need to complete all core classes first.
 Many students choose one core class and an elective.